-This quarterly report includes forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended and Section 21E of the Security Exchange Act of 1934, as amended.
+This quarterly report on Form 10-Q includes forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended and Section 21E of the Security Exchange Act of 1934, as amended.
 All statements other than statements of historical facts contained in this quarterly report, including statements regarding the future financial position, business strategy and plans and objectives of management for future operations, are forward-looking statements.
 The words "believe," "may," "will," "estimate," "continue," "anticipate," "intend," "should," "plan," "expect," and similar expressions, as they relate to the Company, are intended to identify forward-looking statements.
 The Company has based these forward-looking statements largely on current expectations and projections about future events and financial trends that it believes may affect financial condition, results of operations, business strategy and financial needs.
 These forward-looking statements are subject to a number of risks, uncertainties and assumptions, including, among other things:

-- the Company's inability to obtain any additional required financing or financing available to the Company on acceptable terms. - the Company's failure to successfully commercialize its product candidates; - costs and delays in the development and/or receipt of U.S. Food and Drug Administration (FDA) or other required governmental approvals, or the failure to obtain such approvals, for the Company's product candidates; - uncertainties in clinical trial results and failure to meet regulatory requirements; - the Company's inability to maintain or enter into, and the risks resulting from our dependence upon, collaboration or contractual arrangements necessary for the development, manufacture, commercialization, marketing, sales and distribution of any products; - competition and competitive factors; - the Company's inability to protect its patents or proprietary rights and obtain necessary rights to third party patents and intellectual property to operate its business; - the Company's inability to operate its business without infringing the patents and proprietary rights of others; - general economic conditions; - the failure of any products to gain market acceptance; - technological changes; - government regulation generally and the receipt of the regulatory approvals;

-- changes in industry practice; and - one time events.
+- the Company's inability to obtain any additional required financing or financing available to us on acceptable terms; - the Company's failure to successfully commercialize its product candidates; - costs and delays in the development and/or receipt of FDA or other required governmental approvals, or the failure to obtain such approvals, for the Company's product candidates; - uncertainties in clinical trial results; - the Company's inability to maintain or enter into, and the risks resulting from its dependence upon, collaboration or contractual arrangements necessary for the development, manufacture, commercialization, marketing, sales and distribution of any products; - · continued cooperation and support of Novogen, the Company's parent company; - competition and competitive factors; - the Company's inability to protect its patents or proprietary rights and obtain necessary rights to third party patents and intellectual property to operate its business; - the Company's inability to operate its business without infringing the patents and proprietary rights of others; - · general economic conditions; - the failure of any products to gain market acceptance; - · technological changes; - government regulation generally and the receipt of the regulatory approvals; - · changes in industry practice; and - · one-time events.

 These risks are not exhaustive.
 Other sections of this quarterly report may include additional factors which could adversely impact business and financial performance.
-In addition, our business and financial performance may be affected by the factors that are discussed under "Risk Factors" in our Annual Report on Form 10-K for the year ended June 30, 2004.
+In addition, the Company's business and financial performance may be affected by the factors that are discussed under "Risk Factors" in the Annual Report on Form 10-K for the year ended June 30, 2005.
 Moreover, the Company operates in a very competitive and rapidly changing environment.

 You should not rely upon forward-looking statements as predictions of future events.
 The Company cannot assure you that the events and circumstances reflected in the forward-looking statements will be achieved or occur.
 Although it believes that the expectations reflected in the forward-looking statements are reasonable, the Company cannot guarantee future results, levels of activity, performance or achievements.